grafana/plugin-tools/docusaurus/docs/introduction/backend.md

 ## Data communication model

-Grafana uses a simplified model where all necessary information (configuration) is provided in each request to a backend plugin, allowing the plugin to fulfill the request and return a response.
+Grafana uses a communication model where all necessary information (configuration) is provided in each request to a backend plugin, allowing the plugin to fulfill the request and return a response.
+This model simplifies for plugin authors not having to keep track of or request additional state to fulfill a request.

 ## Caching and connection pooling